junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Hello?
 Did you hear anything?"
 A man asks behind them.
 Dean almost jumps.

 "Jesus!"
-He turns around sharply, his hands already reflexively pulled the pistol, finger on the trigger.
+He turns around sharply, his hands reflexively pull his pistol from the belt, finger on the trigger.
 Dean lowers the gun when he sees the person talking.
 It's the same guy passing them minutes ago.
-His hands still occupied with too many coffee cups.
+His hands are still occupied with too many coffee cups.

 "The giggling?
 Yes."
 Cas answers him.